Jorge-Saq/Hack_The_Heaights_Hackathon_2025_/README.md

 2. **Test Locally**: Run `npm run dev`
 3. **Deploy Updates**: Run `./deploy.sh dev` to update infrastructure
 4. **Test in AWS**: Verify functionality in the deployed environment

-## 📄 License

-MIT License - see LICENSE file for details

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

-## 📞 Support

-For questions or issues:
-- Create an issue in this repository
-- Check the AWS documentation
-- Contact the development team

----

-**Built with ❤️ for the Hack The Heights Hackathon 2025**